armory/docs/content/en/docs/installation/guide/install-on-gke.md

   - /spinnaker-install-admin-guides/install_on_gke/
   - /spinnaker-install-admin-guides/install-on-gke/
 description: >
-  Use Armory-extended Halyard and Armory's Spinnaker<sup>TM</sup> tools CLI to install Armory in your Google Kubernetes Engine (GKE) cluster.
+  Use Armory-extended Halyard and Armory's Spinnaker<sup>TM</sup> tools CLI to install the Armory Enterprise Platform for Spinnaker in your Google Kubernetes Engine (GKE) cluster.
 ---

 ## Overview of installing Armory